The rescue team. Photo courtesy of Jake Blackwelder.

 In my assessment and head-to-toe exam, I found that, although we were all in a precarious place, the scene was safe.
 The patient was a 28-year-old female who was alert with intact airway, breathing, and circulation (ABCs) and a chief complaint of pain, numbness, and tingling in her left leg.
 There was no evidence of high-energy trauma and she denied any head, neck, or back pain.
 Her circulation, sensation and motion (CSMs) were intact in all other extremities.
 Her vitals were within normal limits with the only relevant history that she easily gets anxious.

 I was concerned that a tourniquet-like-effect was happening on the patient’s left leg, which was stuck in the crack.
 Additional concerns that I noted were the possibilities of elevated anxiety due to the tight space of the incident, hypothermia, and, since it was evening, the complications of darkness while in a vertical environment.
 I administered medication to manage both pain and anxiety.

 Using the anchor system constructed by my team, we made another attempt to free the leg.
 It was successful!

 By hoisting the patient simultaneously from different directions, the rope rescue technicians were able to pull the patient in such a way that her leg finally slipped out of the crack.

 The patient's leg after being released.
 Photo courtesy of Jake Blackwelder.

 A follow-up assessment revealed good CSMs in the leg.
 There were abrasions on both sides of the patient's knee and marked swelling when compared to the uninjured knee.
 Her mental status hadn’t changed and her vitals remained within normal limits.
-The patient’s chief complaint was still pain in her right knee, but without the numbness and tingling.
+The patient’s chief complaint was still pain in her left knee, but without the numbness and tingling.